hinyzee/human-ai-delegation/README.md

 # How Time and Effort Shape Decisions to Delegate to AI

-This repository contains the browser demos, cleaned data, analysis code, model outputs, and figures for the paper **“How Time and Effort Shape Decisions to Delegate to AI.”** The project examines how experienced costs shape decisions to complete work manually or delegate it to AI.
+This repository contains the browser demos, cleaned data, analysis code, model outputs, and figures for the paper **“How Time and Effort Shape Decisions to Delegate to AI.”** The paper examines how differences in time and effort between performing a task without AI and assigning it to AI shape delegation choices, and how these choices change with repeated experience.

 ## Experiments